-She has had a range of residencies, both academic and community based, and is one of the Associate Playwrights of the new Playwrights Studio Scotland.
+She has had a number of residencies, both academic and community-based, and is one of the Associate Playwrights of the new Playwrights' Studio Scotland.

 She was a recipient of a Creative Scotland Award 2003 to work on her first novel entitled Ice Angel, and also works in radio, TV and film.

-In 2012 there will be two Artists in Residence, sponsored by the National Theatre Foundation, with whom students will have the opportunity to work:
+Occasionally, the Playwriting MSc programme hosts Artists in Residence.
+For example, in 2012, we had two Artists in Residence, sponsored by the National Theatre Foundation, with whom students had the opportunity to work:

 Elizabeth Maclennan is a Glasgow-born Scottish actress and radical popular theatre practitioner.